Vintage Linen Postcards Created Brightness During the Depression

 Photographers from all over the country were employed by Teich to take the photos that appeared in their postcards.
 Even the company’s regional sales representatives would take photos along their routes and submit them.
 One such rep was G.I.
 Pitchford, who was a sales agent for the west and southwest region.
 Pitchford may not have had a technical mastery of photography, but he had a knack for composition, and the retouchers made up the difference.
 Pitchford was a prolific photographer for Teich, and it is estimated that he provided images for nearly half of the postcards sold in his territory.
 Teich photographers didn’t stop at images of landmarks and famous places, they also captured scenes of everyday Main Streets, local businesses, restaurants, even service stations, all of whom were happy to be promoted at such low cost.
 From 1931 to 1950, Teich produced hundreds of millions of postcards.

 The glory days for Curt Teich & Co., however, would not last forever.
 By the early 1950s, Kodachrome color film began to dominate the postcard industry, replacing the bold, bright Teich images with natural realism.
 Teich attempted to switch gears and managed to hang on but by 1978, the company was defunct, and the name and building passed out of use.

 Today, Teich postcards are considered collectible.
 Their bold, saturated colors and dynamic compositions evoke nostalgia for the era in which they were printed, reminding us that a bright tomorrow is always on the horizon.

-Asgard Press has curated over 160 images of vintage linen postcards and present them in more than a dozen of our 2023 calendars.
+Asgard Press has curated 26 images of vintage linen postcards and present them two of our 2024 calendars.
 These calendars feature unique scenes of American life and landmarks each month.
 All our calendar images are perforated for easy removal and fit standard-sized 11”x14” frames for display all year long.
-Check out these calendar titles for more vintage linen postcards:
+You can see both our vintage linen postcard calendars here.